thi-ng/umbrella/CONTRIBUTING.md

 ### Project layout

-Most packages in this repo share this pattern:
+Unless the package is very small, all larger ones in this repo share this
+pattern:

 - `/src/index.ts` - only used for re-exports
-- `/src/api.ts` - interface, enum, type alias and module global consts definitions
+- `/src/api.ts` - interfaces, enums, type aliases & module global consts
+  definitions
 - `/test` - Mocha unit tests

 In larger packages (e.g.